mstocco/mariostoc.co/content/traininglog/20201011-ironman2021-46weeksout.md

 I wasn't 10 minutes down the road when the rain started to fall.
 Funny thing, I am happy to run in the rain but if I have to ride in the stuff, it becomes a procrastination show.
 I had an idea of the direction I wanted to run to get in a hillier route but nothing concrete.
 I darted of into the subdivision behind the View Royal Fire Hall and is was wonderfully hilly.
 <!---->
-Once out of that sub-division, I doubled back to work in the up and downs of Helmcken Road.  started making my way home via the Knockan Hill subdivision.
-I had gels on the 25s and I **felt great* out there from start to finish today.
-I took it easy if I was going up and didn't smash myself when going down.
+The rain stared to get heavier the closer I got to Colwood so once out of that sub-division, I doubled back to work in the up and downs of Helmcken Road.
+I stayed on Helmcken past the Hospital and started making my way home through the Knockan Hill area of Wilkinson Road.
+The flattest section of today's run was the last 10 minutes on the Goose.

+I had gels at the 20, 50 and 70 minute marks and drank about 300ml of plain water.
+I took it easy when I was going up a hill and refrained from smashing myself when going down.
+Overall, I **felt great** out there from start to finish today.
 I ran past the house for an extra minute to make today's run an even 10 miles.

 <!---->